-Dog Guides in Training
+Service Animals in Training

-Rhodes allows dog guides in training on campus, provided that the dog guide in training is led or accompanied by a dog guide trainer, is wearing a harness, and held on a leash by the dog guide trainer.
-Additionally, the dog guide trainer shall first present for inspection credentials issued by an accredited school for training dog guides.

-Dog guides in training are generally subject to the same rules under this policy as service animals.
-However, dog guides in training are not allowed in student housing and may not be the subject of a request for reasonable accommodation.
+All provisions of this policy related to service animals are applicable to service animals in training.
+Rhodes allows service animals in training on campus, provided that the animal is led or accompanied by a trainer, is wearing a harness, and held on a leash by the trainer.
+Additionally, the trainer shall first present for inspection credentials for training service animals issued by an accredited school.
+Service animals in training are not allowed in student housing and may not be the subject of a request for reasonable accommodation.

-Service and Emotional Support Animal Exceptions:
+Service and Emotional Support Animal Exceptions